KacperKubara/rnn_song_generator/README.md

-# rnn_song_generator
+# rnn_text_generator
-RNN implementation for song generation
+LSTM Keras implementation to generate text based on the arbitrary text dataset